zeek/zeek-docs/doc/scripts/base/frameworks/analyzer/main.zeek.rst

    of future connections as decided by Zeek's dynamic protocol detection.

-   :tag: The tag of the analyzer to enable.
+   :param tag: The tag of the analyzer to enable.

    :returns: True if the analyzer was successfully enabled.